ManiishaArora/readable-frontend/README.md

 ## Important
 The server supports a small, fixed number of categories that users can put posts into.
 The server does not have methods for creating/modifying/deleting these categories.
 If you wish to add to the categories for your app, simply add your desired object to the Array in categories.js in the provided server.

+Any modifications to added/edited posts/comments are not persisted beyond a restart of backend server.

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).